vstoianovici/paymentsapi/README.md

 $ make build
 ```

-If the build succeeds, the resulting binary named "wService" should be found in the `/cmd` directory.
+If the build succeeds, the resulting binary named "paymentsAPI" should be found in the `/cmd` directory.

 To build the Postgres db as a Docker container run these 2 commands: